bhj/KaraokeEternal/docs/content/faq.md

 Karaoke Forever makes no assumptions about audio input so that it can work with any microphone setup, including none at all.
 The <a href='{{< ref "docs/index.md#player" >}}'>player's</a> output (music) can be mixed with microphones in software or an outboard mixer (see below).

-## What's the recommended microphone/audio setup?
+## What's the recommended audio setup?

 There are generally 2 ways to mix Karaoke Forever's player output (the music) with microphones.
 In either case, at least 2 mics are recommended.